smdesai/SmartStorePerf/README.md

 const MAX_CHARACTER_CODE = 65536 // largest character code to use in random strings
 ```

+## Issues discovered
+- Bug in `saveSoupEntryExternally` (see https://github.com/forcedotcom/SalesforceMobileSDK-iOS/pull/2982 for details)

 ## First time setup
 After cloning this repo, you should do:
 ```shell